jerome-breton/captain-jas/README.md

         - MyWatcher.php

 Your extensions connectors should extends CaptainJas abstract classes (found in `\CaptainJas\Connectors\*\*Abstract.php`) or at least respond to the same public methods.
+More on this in the framework section of this document.

 ####hooks section